-Prince John is the villain from Disney’ Robin Hood movie who is obsessed with his jewels and finery.
+Prince John is the villain from Disney’s Robin Hood movie who loves his jewels and finery.
 Playing as Prince John in the Disney Villainous board game is the same!
 This Disney Villainous strategy guide for Prince John shows you how you can collect lots of power quickly and win the game (and maybe buy more jewels!).

 When you play as Prince John you will find yourself thinking about how you can tax your subjects to get as much power as you can, as quickly as you can.

 - The Prince John Villain Guide